cbrum11/automated-hydroponics/README.md

 # automated-hydroponics
 An effort towards an automated hydroponic system.
-CO2, pH, EC, Water level, Nutrient Dosing, etc...

 This system was created for a senior project in mechanical engineering.
 Three seperate Wemos (ESP8266) communicate via MQTT to a Mosquitto broker running on a Raspberry Pi.
 Node-Red was used on the Pi to create a quick/effecient user interface.